 The Asia Legal Resource Centre (ALRC) and KontraS did a joint submission on Indonesia in 2011 for the session in 2012 (Joint Statement No 2).
 Read the whole statement here.

-The next UPR procedure will require that NGO-submission are available by June 2016; the debate in the Human Rights Council being planned for January 2017.
+The next UPR procedure will require that NGO-submission to be available by June 2016; the debate in the Human Rights Council being planned for January 2017.
 The Working Group Report 2017 can be found here.

 4. Special Procedures of the Human Rights Council